ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-storage.md

 The **Storage** section of your VMware vSphere instance order is applicable only if you select the VMware vSAN™ component.

-* For VMware vSphere instances without VMware vSAN, VMware ESXi™ servers are ordered with a 12-disk chassis, with two disks for the ESXi operating system (OS).
+* New instances are provisioned with mirrored M.2 boot drives.
-* For VMware vSphere instances with vSAN, ESXi servers are ordered with a 12-disk chassis and two disks are ordered for caching.
+* VMware ESXi™ servers are ordered with a 12-disk chassis and two disks are ordered for caching.
 The ESXi OS is placed on a single M.2 solid-state drive that does not use a disk bay.
 These settings are configured by default and cannot be changed.
-You can order more capacity disks by specifying values for  **Size for vSAN capacity disks** and **Number of vSAN capacity disks**.
+* You can order more capacity disks by specifying values for **Size for vSAN capacity disks** and **Number of vSAN capacity disks**.

-* For VMware vSphere instances with vSAN, all new instances are provisioned with mirrored M.2 drives.
+If you do not select the vSAN component for your order, the ESXi servers are ordered with a 12-disk chassis, with two disks for the ESXi operating system (OS).
+{: note}

 Specify the following settings for the vSAN component:
 * **Size for vSAN capacity disks** - Select an option for the capacity disks that you need.